idea-statica/ideastatica-public/src/api-sdks/connection-api/clients/csharp/docs/MemberApi.md

 <a id="updatemember"></a>
 # **UpdateMember**
-> ConMember UpdateMember (Guid projectId, int connectionId, int memberId, ConMember conMember = null)
+> ConMember UpdateMember (Guid projectId, int connectionId, ConMember conMember = null)

 Update the member in the connection by newMemberData